 It is a small hawk with short rounded wings.
 It has a pale-grey head with a brown body, and a striped brown-and-white chest and tail.
 There are 12 recognized sub-species which all have slight variations in appearance.
-They weigh between 250-300g and measure 33-41cm in length.

 Category: Birds